 Tomato Seed Treatment Prevents Bacterial Canker

-Five years ago, bacterial canker was a growing threat to New Jersey's fresh market tomato industry, valued at nearly $28 million.
-The disease, which causes dark lesions on leaves and light blisters on fruit, had inflicted losses of up to 50% for some farmers.
+Five years ago, bacterial canker was a growing threat to New Jersey’s fresh market tomato industry, valued at nearly $28 million.
+The disease, which causes dark lesions on leaves and light blisters on fruit, had inflicted losses of up to 50 percent for some farmers.

 Rutgers University’s Andrew Wyenandt and Kristian Holmstrom used an IPM Partnership Grant to help growers identify sources of infection and manage the disease.
 They introduced nine growers to a seed heat treatment that eliminates seed as the primary inoculum source, and found this approach to be successful when combined with adequate field rotation.